hirusha-adi/Intel-Scraper/README.md

 BeautifulSoup, termcolor, requests

 # How to open
-Windows - python File_Name.py
+1.Windows - python File_Name.py
-Linux & Mac OS - python3 File_Name.py
+2.Linux & Mac OS - python3 File_Name.py

 # More Info
 For creating this web scraper, i used information from -